Graduate Funding

 • Graduate Student Achievement Scholarships (Tuition Support)

 The University provides some funding to assist with tuition costs for graduate students who do not have tuition remission through an assistantship.
 Funds vary.
-Apply to the Graduate Chair.
+Inquire with the Graduate Chair.

 • Non-Resident Tuition Exemption (Tuition Support)